Medically reviewed by Drugs.com. Last updated on May 6, 2022.

 Usual Adult Dose for Benign Prostatic Hyperplasia

-0.4 mg orally once daily one-half hour following the same meal each day
+- This drug should be administered approximately one-half hour following the same meal each day.

 Renal Dose Adjustments